 GJP is growing!
-This summer, we are excited to welcome several new staff members who will help GJP expand our capacity to lower the number of Georgians under correctional control and reduce barriers to reentry.
+This year, we are excited to welcome several new staff members who will help GJP expand our capacity to lower the number of Georgians under correctional control and reduce barriers to reentry.
 Learn more about them and our work below.
-Meghan Callier, Staff Attorney (she/her) Work/Education Background I attended college at Emory University and law school at the University of Georgia.
-I began my legal career as an Assistant Public Defender back in 2012 with the Fulton … read more Welcoming New Staff at GJP!
+Alicia Gutierrez, Corporate Programs Manager Work/Education Background I went to Georgia State University where I got my bachelor’s degree in business administration and my master’s degree in public administration and Criminal Justice.
+I spent the last 4 … read more Welcoming New Staff at GJP!

 At Georgia Justice Project, we believe someone’s past should not prevent them from pursuing their career goals and serving their community.
 This year at the Capitol, we are pursuing occupational licensing reform to ensure fair access to licensed work for people with criminal records.
 Occupational licensing refers to professions that require a state license or clearance to work.
 The 4.5 million people with a Georgia criminal record often find themselves limited, deterred, or rejected from these jobs due to their … read more Pursuing Occupational Licensing Reform in Georgia

 This semester, GJP is excited to welcome a new legal intern to our team.
 Read on to learn more about Samuel Robertson, and why he has chosen to join us for the next few months!
 Though Sam grew up in North Carolina and spent much of his early post-graduate career in Los Angeles, he is currently attending the Georgia State University College of Law.
 This spring, he will be working alongside GJP’s Criminal Defense team under the supervision of our … read more GJP’s New Legal Intern – Samuel Robertson